cyberark/conjur-api-java/README.md

 // Configured using environment variables
 Conjur conjur = new Conjur();
-// or using custom SSLContext setup as conjurSslContext variable Conjur conjur = new Conjur(conjurSslContext);
+// or using custom SSLContext setup as conjurSSLContext variable Conjur conjur = new Conjur(conjurSSLContext);
 ```

 ### System Properties